arch8s/spring-2022/Glossary.md

 > _Spotlive event, also Spotlive_
 **in our context**, is an event on regular basis.
 Usually it is a weekly informal meeting with recording

+> _Fundraising_
+The organized activity or an instance of soliciting money or pledges, as for charitable organizations or political campaigns

 > _Platform_
 is a list of online teaching tools used for blended learning. **In our context**, the meeting place for candidates and NPOs